System Engineer

 • While JSP may be considered more secure, PHP can still be used to build secure applications with pr...read more

-Q57.
-What is call by reference and why is it different from call by value?
+Q. What is call by reference and how does it differ from call by value?

 Ans.